clx

 1import { clx } from "@medusajs/ui"2

-3type BoxProps = {4 className?: string5 children: React.ReactNode6 mt?: "sm" | "md" | "lg"7}8
+3type BoxProps = {4 className?: string5 children: React.ReactNode6 mt: "sm" | "md" | "lg"7}8

-9const Box = ({ className, children }: BoxProps) => {10 return (11 <div12 className={clx(13 "flex items-center justify-center",14 {15 "mt-4": mt === "sm",16 "mt-8": mt === "md",17 "mt-12": mt === "lg",18 },19 className20 )}21 >22 {children}23 </div>24 )25}
+9const Box = ({ className, children, mt }: BoxProps) => {10 return (11 <div12 className={clx(13 "flex items-center justify-center",14 {15 "mt-4": mt === "sm",16 "mt-8": mt === "md",17 "mt-12": mt === "lg",18 },19 className20 )}21 >22 {children}23 </div>24 )25}

 In the above example the utility is used to apply a base style, a margin top that is dependent on the mt prop and a custom className.
 The Box component accepts a className prop that is merged with the other classNames, and the underlying usage of tw-merge ensures that all Tailwind CSS classes are merged without style conflicts.

-Was this section helpful?
+Was this page helpful?